Afrika_Marokko_Sidi_beach

 Where to Stay

-Just like in Marrakesh, it is recommended to stay in a riad when visiting Essaouira.
+It is recommended to stay in a riad when visiting Essaouira.
 These are traditional Moroccan houses with a courtyard, which were often formerly owned by the wealthier population.
 From the outside, you usually cannot see the beauty hidden behind the doors.
 Once inside, you enter an oasis of tranquility, often featuring atmospheric details and a central patio.

 If you are a surfing enthusiast, there are also plenty of surf hostels and surf houses to be found in and around Essaouira.
 Especially just outside the city or towards Sidi Kaouki, you will find accommodations with a relaxed atmosphere, where everything revolves around surfing, yoga, and beach life.